 The following post is by Kathleen O'Brien:

-Kathleen O'Brien is a long time advocate for green building and sustainable development since before it was "cool."
+Kathleen O'Brien is a long time advocate for and prolific writer about green building and sustainable development since before it was "cool."
 She lives in a green home, and drives a hybrid when she drives at all.
-She continues to provide consulting on special projects for O'Brien & Company, the firm she founded over 20 years ago, and provides leadership training and mentoring through her legacy project: The Emerge Leadership Project.
-Her book "Green Home Primer" is apparently on Becky Chan's bed stand (No kidding!)
+Recently retired from O'Brien & Company, the green consulting firm she founded over 22 years ago, she is now the Executive Director of The EMERGE Leadership Project, a 501c3 nonprofit whose mission is to accelerate life-sustaining solutions in the built environment through emergent leadership training.

 The following post is by DJC staff: